0art-vandelay0/Mr-Robogers-Neighborhood/README.md

     mrReplace(userNum)
     Expected Output: ["Boop!"]

+5. Test: "It will replace a number containing 2 if a 3 is present"
+    Code:
+    const userNum = "232"
+    mrReplace(userNum)
+    Expected Output: ["Won't you be my neighbor?"]

 ## License

 _{Let people know what to do if they run into any issues or have questions, ideas or concerns.
 Encourage them to contact you or make a contribution to the code.}_